Getting Started

 Submit your application and pay the application fee through the Cannabis Control Board’s (CCB) website.

-(Cultivators Only): Obtain a Cultivator’s License from the Cannabis Control Board and any Applicable Permits
+Cultivators Only: Obtain a Cultivator’s License from the Cannabis Control Board and any Applicable Permits

 Any cannabis cultivation, drying, or processing must be done with a cultivator’s license issued by the Cannabis Control Board.
 Submit your application and pay your application fee through the Cannabis Control Board’s (CCB) website.